sxdny/sxdny.dev/_posts/2023-05-25-apps-recommended.md

 Since that day, I always tried to improve the way that I take notes and study for exams until last year, that I discovered (thanks to YouTube) a couple Apps and Programs that I could install on my phone.

-So, here's my personal list of **Apps to boost your productivity:**
+So, here's my personal list of **Apps for better and study and also productivity:**

 ## 1. Obsidian / Notion